-F1 Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2017 who fit the following categories:
+F1 Percentages of first-time, first-year (freshman) degree-seeking students and degreeseeking undergraduates enrolled in Fall 2021 who fit the following categories:

-- F1 First-time, first-year (freshman) Undergraduates students F1 Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 88% 88% F1 Percent of men who join fraternities N/A N/A F1 Percent of women who join sororities N/A N/A F1 Percent who live in college-owned, -operated, or - affiliated housing 100% 100% F1 Percent who live off campus or commute 0% 0% F1 Percent of students age 25 and older 0% 1% F1 Average age of full-time students 18 20 F1 Average age of all students (full- and part-time) 18 20
+First-time, first- year (freshman) students Undergraduates

+Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 79% 85%

+Percent of men who join fraternities N/A N/A

+Percent of women who join sororities N/A N/A

+Percent who live in college-owned, -operated, or - affiliated housing 100% 100%

+Percent who live off campus or commute 0% 0%

+Percent of students age 25 and older 0% 0%

+Average age of full-time students 18 20

+Average age of all students (full- and part-time) 18 20

-F2 Activities offered Identify those programs available at your institution.
+F2 Activities offered.
+Identify those programs available at your institution.

-1 2 Activities offered identity those progra

-F2 Campus Ministries Х
+Campus Ministries

-F2 Choral groups Х
+Х Choral groups

-F2 Concert band
+Concert band

-F2 Dance
+Dance

-F2 Drama/theater Х
+Х Drama/theater

-F2 International Student х
+International Student Organization

-Organization ^

-F2 Jazz band
+Jazz band

-F2 Literary magazine
+Х Literary magazine

-F2 Marching band
+Marching band

-F2 Model UN
+Model UN

-F2 Music ensembles Х
+Х Music ensembles

-F2 Musical theater
+Х Musical theater

-F2 Opera
+Opera

-F2 Pep band
+Pep band

-F2 Radio station
+Radio station

-F2 Student government Х
+Х Student government

-F2 Student newspaper Х
+Student newspaper

-F2 Student-run film society
+Student-run film society

-F2 Symphony orchestra
+Symphony orchestra

-F2 Television station
+Television station

-F2 Yearbook
+$\vdash$ Yearbook

+TEALDOOK